-Allison Joy is the editor in chief for Comstock’s magazine.
+Allison Joy is the former Editor in Chief and current Editor at Large for Comstock’s magazine.
 On Twitter @MsAllisonJoy.

 Bridge worker Scott Bennett has been tending to the iconic Sacramento structure for 12 years.

 When we’re talking about social media, LinkedIn typically takes a backseat to more leisure-friendly platforms like Facebook, Instagram or Twitter.
 But for professionals, particularly young professionals, that could be a mistake.
 We asked Catherine Fisher, LinkedIn’s director of corporate communications, for some tips to get the most out of the career-oriented networking site.

 Last May we reported on the Los Rios Community College District’s ahead-of-the-game implementation of state-mandated student supportive services (“Renewable Resources,” May 2014).
 Those improved services were required by colleges statewide for the fall 2014 term as part of the 2012 Student Success Act.
 Now, the rest of the state is about to catch up.

 Code for America works with cities around the country, using open-source software to improve the scalability and reach of government services.
 Starting next year, Code for America fellows will work with the Sacramento Area Council of Governments and the city of West Sacramento using technology to tackle issues related to health care and food access in the city.

 Pete Eckert envisioned himself as an architect, but a degenerative eye disease derailed his plan.
 He instead pursued his MBA and photography and now sells his art worldwide.